sighupio/add-on-registry/docs/operations/full-to-ha-migration.md

 - Redis credentials available (if authentication enabled)

 > [!WARNING]
-> Redis Sentinel with password authentication has known compatibility issues with Harbor 2.14.x.
+> Redis Sentinel with password authentication has known compatibility issues with Harbor.
 You can configure password authentication for Redis itself, not for Sentinel.
 Verify compatibility with your Harbor version.
+We also [opened an issue upstream about this](https://github.com/goharbor/harbor/issues/22538).

 **S3-Compatible Object Storage:**